jmercouris/asynchronous_queue/README.rst

 library.
 The name AsynchronousQueue was chosen for the library name to avoid namespace collisions with the default Python Queue module.
-This module could be further expanded by allowing for the passing of arguments to the callback and the function to be executed.
+This module could be further expanded by allowing for the passing of arguments to the callback and/or changing the way arguments are currently passed to the function.

 License
 --------------------------------------------------------------------------------